Assessments

 Assessments are cumuluative.
 That is, there may be any question covering any topics covered up until the day of the assessment.

-- On the day of the assessment
+- On the day of a coding assessment

 - Bring your fully-charged laptop and a laptop charger.
 You will not be provided extra time nor a makeup exam if your laptop runs out of battery.